 - Distribution to students of library-provided student surveys regarding student perceptions of open textbooks.

 - Faculty/Instructor provided annual feedback regarding the course experience.

 - Acknowledgement of partial support from the OSU Libraries Open Textbook Incentive Program in presentations or publications about the course redesign.

 - Completion of the OER/No-cost adoption reporting form.

-Funding is available to support stipends for twenty course redesign projects.
-Strong consideration will be given to faculty and instructors teaching high-enrollment courses, courses whose proposed redesign incorporates open pedagogy, and projects resulting in the modification/creation of OER in academic subjects for which few open resources are available.
+Funding was available to support stipends for twenty course redesign projects.
+Strong consideration was given to faculty and instructors teaching high-enrollment courses, courses whose proposed redesign incorporates open pedagogy, and projects resulting in the modification/creation of OER in academic subjects for which few open resources are available.

 Where can I find OER?

 All original content on this page is licensed under a Creative Commons Attribution 4.0 International License.
 Language and design of the Hack Your Syllabus Mini-Grant and associated forms were adapted from work shared by UTA Cares and Open Oregon.